surifirstpin/biplus_documentation/version.1/Reports.md

 **12.** The total number of rows fetched displayed just below that.

-**13.**  By selecting the  **check box** for totals, the report is displayed with total sum values of the measure fields obtained.
+**13.**  Select the  **check box** for totals, to display total sum values of the measure fields.

-**14.**  You can limit the rows extracted to 100, 500, 1000, 5000, etc. By selecting the limit value to your desired number from drop down list.
+**14.**  You can limit the rows extracted to 100, 500, 1000, 5000, etc. By selecting the limit value from given drop down list.

 ## Pivot